Venus DreamWalker and Tina Barnes sharing a moment in and out of time.

 Being in the energy field of the horse kick starts an energetic spiritual awakening.
 Those who are described as fragile must be supported by those who are aware of this process and who can assist the journey through the completion of the process.

-Witnessing these things over my career of several decades and especially this last year has been the catalyst for creating the International Academy of Medicine Horses.
+Witnessing these things over my career of several decades and especially this last few years has been the catalyst for sharing the teachings.

 We live the process.